 4. Reviewer assignment

-After submission deadline all reviewers who has entered their fields of expertise and their review capacity are assigned automatically and randomly to submissions by Online Registry.
-Usually three reviewers are assigned per article.
+After submission deadline all reviewers who have entered their fields of expertise and their review capacity are assigned automatically and randomly to submissions by Online Registry.
+Usually three reviewers are assigned per article but this can be configured by the scientific program comitee as well.
 The programme committee has functions to approve these assignments.
 Afterwards reviewers are notified and review process can start.

 5. Review of articles

-Reviewers log in and find their articles.
-Review is done by entering criteria, suggestions for acceptance or rejection, and notes to authors and programme committee.
+Reviewers log in and find their article assignment on a separate form.
+The review is done by entering criteria, suggestions for acceptance or rejection, and notes to authors and programme committee.
+Reviewers can also ask the scientific program comittee for assistance or decline the reviewer altogether, which would then require the scientific program comitee to assign the contribution to a different reviewer.

 6. Preliminary decision

 Based on the reviewer marks and comments the programme committee can enter preliminary acceptance or rejection decisions.
-Authors are notified about this decision then.
+Authors are notified about this decision afterwards.

 7. Resubmission (optional)

-Several conferences has this optional step that authors are requested to correct their articles based on the comments.
-The programme committee will then enter the final decision.
+Several conferences use this optional step to ask authors for an improved version of their contribution based on comments from the preliminary decision.
+Based on this correction the scientific programme committee will then enter the final decision.

 8. Assignment to sessions

 Online Registry supports to define rooms, sessions, and assign chairmen and submissions to sessions.
-Based on this information a conference programme is automatically provided, which can be integrated into the main conference website.
+Based on this information a conference programme is automatically created which can be integrated into the main conference website.

 9. Comprehensive statistics

-Detailled statistics are provided giving an overview about number of submissions in each topic.
+Detailled statistics are provided giving an overview about the number of submissions in each topic, the number of submissions over time and per country, etc.

 Please note that this list is only a short summary of all features provided by Online Registry.
 If you have got any questions, please contact us.
 You can also take a look at our demo system to try things out by yourself.